Dill

 Description

 Dill (Anethum graveolens) is an annual herb in the celery family Apiaceae.
-Like chamomile, mint, and rosemary, dill has been an important aromatic herb since ancient times.
+Like chamomile, mint, and rosemary, dill has been an important aromatic herb since ancient times, mention of Dill can be found in ancient Egyptian scripts.

 Dill is a bushy plant with feathery foliage that grows 60 to 120cm tall and half as wide.
 Each plant grows a single hollow stem with umbrella-shaped flower heads.